 - 1 Pair Technical Sunglasses

-Backpacking backpacks excursions cause your eyes to take a beating from the sun, and even a few days of backpack trekking can put you at a higher risk for retina cancer.
+On heavy duty backpacks excursions, your eyes can take a beating from the sun, and even a few days of backpack trekking can put you at a higher risk for retina cancer.
+Don’t forget your sunglasses.
 Choose a high-performance product with polarized, interchangeable lenses (rose-colored ones are best in low light)